-• Succession Policy
+• Relationship Breakdown Policy

-link to revised policy to be inserted
+Insert link to revised policy

-1. What is the main purpose of the policy?

-- To ensure that tenancy changes in cases of succession are dealt with in accordance with current legislation, statutory guidance and good practice. - The policy is compatible with the Gateway to Homechoice Allocations Policy and making best use of the Council's housing stock. - 2.
-What main areas or activities does it cover? - The policy covers requests from a partner or family member to take over the tenancy upon the death of the tenant, if they are resident at the property and if it was their only or principle home at the time. - 3.
+- 1. What is the main purpose of the policy? - To inform Colchester Borough Council (CBC) tenants of their legal rights for housing when a relationship with a partner breaks down, where there is no violence, threatened violence or coercion involved. - 2.
+What main areas or activities does it cover? - As well as informing tenants of their legal rights for housing in a relationship breakdown situation, the policy also gives guidance on how CBC joint tenants can deal with conflicts over property rights and what action can be taken by the Council once the tenant and partner have decided on the property issue. - 3.
 Are there changes to an existing policy being considered in this assessment?
-If so what are they? - None. - 4.
-Who are the main audience, users or customers who will be affected by the policy? - Residents - Relatives of tenants
+If so what are they? - None.

+4. Who are the main audience, users or customers who will be affected by the policy?

+• Colchester Borough Council tenants.

-- 5. What outcomes do you want to achieve from the policy? - To set out Colchester Borough Council's approach to succession requests. - To ensure requests are dealt with in a fair and consistent manner.
+- 5. What outcomes do you want to achieve from the policy? - To set out Colchester Borough Council's approach to issues over property rights when a joint tenants relationship breaks down. - To ensure requests are dealt with in a fair and consistent manner.